avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 # 6. Download and Configure the Flash Utility
 The Flash Utility will be used to setup the bootloader on the board:
 1. Navigate the project directory `C:\Renesas\RZboardV2L\`
-2. Right-Click on a folder and select "Open Git Bash here"
+2. Right-Click in this folder and select "Open Git Bash here"
 3. Clone the latest flash utility from GitHub:
 ```bash
 git clone https://github.com/Avnet/rzboard_flash_util.git